afray44/DATA-STRUCTURES/STUDYGUIDE.md

    :pencil2: CASE 1: Inserting in between two nodes in a CLL is the same process as in a regular LL.

-   :pencil2: CASE 2 & 3: Inserting at the beginning and at the end of an CLL is the same process as the last node refers back to the first node.
+   :pencil2: CASE 2: Inserting at the end of CLL.

-   Assuming the node pointing to the first node is called 'last'.
+   Assuming the node pointing to the last node is called 'last'.

    1.)
 Create new node